jjasonclark/jjasonclark.com/_posts/2009-10-22-deploy_a_website_with_msbuild_and_tfs_2008.markdown

 permalink: /deploy_a_website_with_msbuild_and_tfs_2008
 ---

-# Deploying a website with MSBuild and TFS 2008

 This past week I have been working on getting the product that I work on into TFS and building on a regular schedule.
 This is a basic web application built on the Microsoft stack.
 We have a web site, a database, and some DLLs for business logic.

 Before this change the product was built using a home grown build system built by another team in the company.
 It has been a long time since this build process has been updated.
 Basically it was setup to build and deploy to 1 server and nothing has changed since.
 This isn't really a problem for the group.
 All of the changes happen at the solution level or project level which doesn't require any changes to the automated build process.